The author is a student of ancient and modern European history.

 Battle at Lake Regillus

 Lake Regillus lay in a volcanic crater sitting between Rome and Tusculum.
 Aulus Postumius Albus, appointed dictator by the Roman Senate, led the Roman army.
-Octavius Mamilius, who was dictator of Tusculum, led the Latin forces assembled against them.
+Octavius Mamilius, who was the dictator of Tusculum, led the Latin forces assembled against them.
 Tarquin the Proud was counted among the Latin forces, and his last surviving son, Titus Tarquinius, led a contingent of Roman exiles into the battle.

 Like many of the republic's early battles, this was a closely contested fight where the tide of battle remained indecisive until the reserves were taken into the field.
 Servius Tullius, the sixth king of Rome, had introduced an expanded levy into the Roman army and is credited with reorganizing the army in the 550s BC.
 In this reformed army, the richest citizens, who could afford the best equipment, led the citizen infantry from the front.
 As they could afford heavy armor, shields, and spears, they presented a united front with the lower classes, bulking out the body of the infantry.
 By the Battle of Lake Regillus, this process was in flux.
 Nobles and those rich enough were consistently part of the cavalry, with the infantry being almost entirely comprised of the lower classes.
 Livy states that the battle was turned when the noble sons dismounted their cavalry and fought side by side with the lower classes as infantry.